El Rancho Vegas: Entertainers and shows

 Big entertainers who performed regularly at the El Rancho included Dean Martin, Sophie Tucker, Eartha Kitt, and Joe E. Lewis.
-Other performers included Tony Bennett, Milton Berle, Joey Bishop, Jack Carter, Billy Daniels, Zsa Zsa Gabor, Betty Grable and Harry James, Betty Garrett, Larry Parks, Lili St. Cyr, Sammy Davis Jr. and the Will Mastin Trio, and The Williams Brothers.
+Other performers included Tony Bennett, Milton Berle, Joey Bishop, Jack Carter, Billy Daniels, Zsa Zsa Gabor, Betty Grable and Harry James, Betty Garrett, Larry Parks, Lili St. Cyr, Sammy Davis Jr. and the Will Mastin Trio, Sunny Skylar, and The Williams Brothers.

-In the 1940s, the resort featured a female group known as the El Rancho Starlets, which gave nightly performances.
+Gloria Dea entertained at the El Rancho in May 1941, becoming the first magician to perform on the Strip.
+During the 1940s, the resort also featured a female group known as the El Rancho Starlets, which gave nightly performances.
 In 1949, the casino featured the George Moro Dancers, which consisted of female dancers dressed as dice.
 Shirley Bassey made her American stage debut at the El Rancho Vegas in 1957.

 Following a new Las Vegas trend, the El Rancho added nude showgirls in 1958, but soon removed them after criticism from religious leaders.
 Katleman said that showgirls would be covered from that point forward.
 He revived the nude concept in 1959, when he added a Parisian show called La Nouvelle Eve.
 Shortly thereafter, Katleman ended the show and added a similar replacement called La Nou Eve.
 Rene Bardy, the creator of La Nouvelle Eve, later sued Katleman.
 The suit alleged that Katleman conspired to get Bardy terminated, and that Katleman then added the cheaper replacement show to profit off of Bardy's reputation while saving money.
 Bardy eventually won his case against Katleman.

 Stripper Candy Barr was headlining at El Rancho Vegas in 1959 when she was arrested by the FBI after her appeal on a marijuana conviction originating in Texas was rejected by the US Supreme Court.

 The El Rancho Vegas was a popular hangout for celebrities, and several notable individuals were married at the resort, including Joan Blondell and Mike Todd (1947), Marion Davies and Horace Brown (1951), Hal March and Candy Toxton (1956), Steve Lawrence and Eydie Gormé (1957), and Paul Newman and Joanne Woodward (1958).
 Some performers also lived on the property, including Lewis and numerous showgirls.

 In popular culture

 The El Rancho Vegas is featured in the 1955 film Las Vegas Shakedown.
 A replica of the resort was built in Lancaster, California, as a filming location for the 1991 film The Marrying Man.
+An NBC Television Special from 1959 titled The Lucy-Desi Milton Berle Special also featured the hotel.